Houtworm/minishell/Readme.md

 quotes in quotes have some issues here and there

 #### Exec
-somehow terminate a foreground process if the next command says it had enough example: ```cat /dev/random | head -n 100``` return codes are not always working correctly.
+forks should not run if there is a mismatching condition before in the pipeline somehow terminate a foreground process if the next command says it had enough example: ```cat /dev/random | head -n 100``` return codes are not always working correctly.